marjorielptt/healpix-pgrx/README.md

 # PostgreSQL extension for HEALPix in Rust

-By using this project, you will be able to call [HEALPix](https://github.com/cds-astro/cds-healpix-rust.git) Rust functions from PostgreSQL.
+By using this project, you will be able to call [HEALPix](https://github.com/cds-astro/cds-healpix-rust.git) and [MOC](https://github.com/cds-astro/cds-moc-rust/tree/31e69f6e85c02043576740839f16f1d1f7e1ac77) Rust functions from PostgreSQL.

 This repository is based on the use of [PGRX](https://github.com/pgcentralfoundation/pgrx/tree/develop), a framework created to develop PostgreSQL extensions in Rust .